huangsam/go-trial/README.md

 ## Learning path

-Here is the learning path for getting proficient with Golang in weeks:
+Here is the path to getting proficient in a matter of weeks:

 ### Core concepts